openshift/enhancements/enhancements/installer/bootstrapping-clusters-with-capi-providers.md

 The manifests within the `cluster-api` directory won't be written to the resulting OpenShift cluster, or included in bootstrap ignition.
 In future work, we expect these manifests to be pivoted to the cluster to enable the target cluster to take over managing its own infrastructure.

-The Cluster API manifests will be generated with `.spec` fields in the [manifest asset target][asset] with `.status` updated after cluster creation.
+After installation, updated Cluster API manifests will be written to disk.
 These manifests can be used by post-install commands such as `openshift-install gather bootstrap` in order to determine the IP addresses of the control-plane machines.
-The manifests would also be useful for general debugging tasks.
+The manifests would also be useful for debugging.

 #### Infrastructure Provisioning